Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

 We advance smart, actionable, and evidence-based energy and climate solutions through research, education, and dialogue.

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-The Center on Global Energy Policy hosted a lecture and discussion with Adam Sieminski, Administrator, U.S. Energy Information Administration (EIA).
+Please join the Center on Global Energy Policy for a lecture and discussion with Adam Sieminski, Administrator, U.S. Energy Information Administration (EIA).
 In the past few years, the United States has experienced a rapid increase in natural gas production from shale resources and oil production from shale and other tight resources.
 Recent U.S. production growth has centered largely in a few key regions and has been driven by advances in the application of horizontal drilling and hydraulic fracturing technologies.
 Given the importance of drilling productivity trends as a driver for future domestic production, EIA has been developing new approaches to assess the productivity of drilling operations.

 Mr. Sieminski will present and discuss EIA’s new research on the topic, providing region-specific insights into rig efficiency, new well productivity, decline rates at previously existing wells, and overall production trends.
 A moderated discussion will follow the presentation.
 Registration is required.
 This event is open to press.

 Get the latest news and research on energy & climate policy.